mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/05_tdm_gui_product_window.md

 - The **Business Entities** setting displays a list of BEs with available LUs that are not attached to any product.

-- The **Logical Unit Name** setting displays the list of available LUs that are not attached to any product of the selected BE.
+- The **Logical Unit Name** setting displays the list of available LUs that are not attached to any product and belong to the selected BE.